m10x/m10x.github.io/content/posts/tandoor-cves.md

 ## Remediation

 The maintainer reacted quickly and professionally.
-All three vulnerabilities are fixed in Tandoor Recipes version 1.5.28.
+All three vulnerabilities have been fixed in Tandoor Recipes version [1.5.28](https://github.com/TandoorRecipes/recipes/releases/tag/1.5.28).

 ## Vulnerabilities in Detail